Sunday, December 22, 2024

 And when I was getting all these emails, I was thinking like, Wow!
 I didn’t realize this was such a big problem.
 I thought that almost everybody passes the test.
 So, when that happened, I felt like a burden to figure out a way to help people.
 And I realized that was my calling to help nurses to pass their boards.
 So, this kind of motivation was drawn to me from a blog and then from there, I decided and said okay, let me see how I can help people pass their test.

-How has the journey been for you so far for you?
+How has the journey been for you so far?

 Chioma Okeke.
 Creidt: Black News